annacakes281/annas-cookbook-blog/README.md

 ### **_URLs_**

-- talk about each of the url pattern files implemented and reasons behind it
-- add photos of how it looks?

 There are two different URL pattern pages for the blog, the one that is in the main blog directory, and the file that is also in the same directory as the settings.
 I used both to create URL patterns for my blog to make it functional.

 URLs in the cookbook directory: